All Episodes

 So he is a witness to what occurred.

-Now, That doesn't sound like an overheated fuel tank exploding to me.
+Now, that doesn't sound like an overheated fuel tank exploding to me.

-It sounds like a witness, a well-experienced, who has seen missiles, rescued pilots in North Vietnam, and saw all this from his Blackhawk.
+It sounds like a witness, well-experienced, who has seen missiles, rescued pilots in North Vietnam, and saw all this from his Blackhawk.

-Then we heard from Richard Goss, a Long Island resident, well-trained, who also saw something rise from the ground without question to a high altitude, take a sharp left-hand turn, Then, uh, he too saw an explosion.
+Then we heard from Richard Goss, a Long Island resident, well-trained, who also saw something rise from the ground without question to a high altitude, take a sharp left-hand turn.

-In a minute, William S. Bill, if you will, Donaldson, and I'll tell you, I'll give you an idea once again of who you're about to hear from, so you understand the significance of what He's about to say, when 230 people died suddenly near Long Island, New York, Flight 800 bound for Paris.
+In a minute, William S. Bill, if you will, Donaldson, and I'll tell you, I'll give you an idea once again of who you're about to hear from so you understand the significance of what he's about to say.

 An accident?